trans/march5/PLAN.md

 ## Now (unblock drift from design docs)

-- **Normalize node/word effect metadata**: finish removing the legacy `ty` field for multi-output nodes, and ensure `WordCanon.effect_mask` is derived from declared effects instead of defaulting to IO.

 - **Document current CLI contracts**: capture argument formats for `iface add`, `namespace add`, and token-handling expectations in `README.md` to prevent misuse while encoders are in flux.

 ## Next (extend capability model)